-The responder shall send a MIMO BF Setup frame a SIFS following the reception of the MIMO BF Setup frame from the initiator.
+In the MIMO phase outside of a TDD SP, the responder shall send a MIMO BF Setup frame a SIFS following the reception of the MIMO BF Setup frame from the initiator.
+In the MIMO phase in a TDD SP, upon reception of the MIMO BF Setup frame from the initiator, the responder shall send a MIMO BF Setup frame within the earliest occurring TDD slot the responder is assigned to and with slot category of the TDD slot set to Basic TDD slot as indicated in the TDD Slot Schedule element.

 The TA field and the RA field of the MIMO BF Setup frame shall be set to the MAC address of the responder and the initiator, respectively.
 The MIMO BF Setup frame shall indicate the same dialog token value in the Dialog Token field as in the MIMO BF Setup frame received from the initiator.
 In the MIMO Setup Control element of the MIMO BF Setup frame, the SU/MU and Initiator fields shall be set to 0, and the Non-reciprocal/Reciprocal MIMO Phase field shall be set to 1.
 The L-TX-RX field and the Requested EDMG TRN-Unit M field shall indicate the number of TRN subfields requested for receive AWV training in the following initiator SMBT subphase.
 Based on the SNRs of the transmit sectors collected from the initiator in the SISO phase, the responder may select a subset of candidate receive sectors per DMG antenna to reduce the initiator SMBT training time.
 Each DMG antenna should have the similar number of candidate receive sectors in order to avoid biasing a DMG antenna.